JromeroRodriguez/Prueba-desenpe-o-2HTML/README.md

-#  The Shattered Riffs – Rock Band Landing Page BY: Joseph Romero Coder: RIWI
+#  The Shattered Riffs – Rock Band Landing Page BY: Joseph Romero Coder RIWI

 A fully responsive landing page for a fictional rock band, built with semantic HTML5 and CSS3.